 What is ARV and how is it calculated?

-Determining ARV in Real Estate
+What is ARV in Real Estate?

 The ARV formula that the appraiser will use is quite simple.
 They use the purchase price and then they add the added value as previously described.

 (Purchase Price) + (Value From Renovations) = After Repair Value

 The 70% Rule

 The 70% rule is a guideline in the real estate investing business that states no bid price at the beginning of a project should exceed 70% of the ARV minus estimated repair costs.

 (ARV x 70%) – Estimated Repairs = Maximum Purchase Target

 This is a rule of thumb that real estate investors should follow to make a 30% return on their investment (ROI).